 For women who are the primary breadwinners for their households, this means they have to work even harder to provide for their families, often putting additional strain on themselves and their daughters.
 In many cases, this pressure forces young girls to leave school to support their families, limiting their future prospects and in many cases, violence can be used against women as a means of control, reinforcing power imbalances and gender inequality.

-Women don’t have a seat at the table.
-Women are significantly underrepresented in decision-making roles, ranging from national governments, local community groups and businesses.
-Not surprisingly, less than a quarter of national parliamentarians worldwide are women, highlighting the immense gender gap in decision-making.
+Women don’t have a seat at the table, an even if they do, these are sits that were never designed for a woman to sit in.
+What we mean by this is that women are significantly underrepresented in decision-making roles, ranging from national governments, local community groups and businesses.
+Not suprisingly, less than a quarter of national parliamentarians worldwide are women, highlighting the immense gender gap in decision-making.
 Even in environmental decision-making positions, women hold only 12% of top ministerial positions globally.
 The situation is similar in business, where women hold only 31% of senior leadership roles globally.
 To illustrate this, less than a quarter of all national parliamentarians globally are women.
-These statistics suggest that there is still a significant gender gap in decision-making positions, so if women are not at the table discussing the struggles that women face, then how are men going to come up with the solutions that will address women’s problems?
+These statistics suggest that there is still a significant gender gap in decision-making positions, so if women are not at the table discussing and planning ways to address the struggles that women (around 50% of the population) face, then how are we going to find and implement solutions that will address women's problems?

-As we have seen, women are the most affected by the environmental crisis, but they are also crucial to the solutions.
-By empowering women through education, closing the pay gap and giving them a seat in the table, women can take a leading role in addressing the environmental challenges we face, thereby creating a more just and sustainable future for all.
+As we have highlighted, women are the most affected by the environmental crisis, but they are also crucial to the solutions.
+By empowering women through education, closing the pay gap (e.g. same pay for same job- not a $60 USD difference for collecting waste) and giving them a seat in the table, women can take a leading role in addressing the environmental challenges we face, thereby creating a more just and sustainable future for all.

 Women are uniquely positioned to help solve the plastic waste crisis.
 Women are often the primary caregivers in their households.
 This means that they are responsible for managing household consumption and waste, therefore they play a key role in reducing plastic waste by adopting sustainable practices.
 Moreover, women are resourceful and natural innovators.
 By improving education and providing opportunities for women to use their creativity and talents and access funding opportunities and support, communities can find local solutions to the plastic waste problem.
 There are examples all around the world of women using plastic waste to create useful products ranging from bags, to construction materials.
 Learn about some incredible women-led businesses that are tackling plastic pollution here.